How To Align Objects on Multiple Slides in PowerPoint

 Last updated on October 4th, 2023

 This PowerPoint trick can help you to align shapes and objects across multiple slides in PowerPoint presentations.
 We came to this need when we were preparing a business presentation and needed to place some images in the same position across various slides.
 In other words, the left and top position values should be the same for the images in all the slides where these images were placed.
 This can be useful if you need to place the image in the same position for every new slide.

 In the example above we had different images repeated among multiple slides.
-We could start copying and pasting the images on each slide and the position will remain the same, but if you inserted the pictures separately then you can change the horizontal and vertical position.
+We could start copying and pasting the pictures on each slide, and the position will remain the same.
+Still, if you insert the pictures separately, then you can change the horizontal and vertical positions.